-So, and because as a market, Canada is a bit further behind than the UK, in Europe, it made sense for us to sort of share a lot of what we had done with them, for them to to pick it up.
-So I actually hired someone in Canada, sort of lead on the Canadian real estate side.
-And he sort of has adopted a lot of what we've done in the UK, but obviously also bearing in mind that the market is different there.

-He's sort of trail blazed and he was the first hire from an ESG perspective in Canada.
+So, and because as a market, Canada is a bit further behind then the UK, Europe, it made sense for us to sort of share a lot of what we had done with them, for them to to pick it up.
+So I actually hired someone in Canada, sort of lead on the Canadian real estate side, and he sort of has adopted a lot of what we've done in the UK, but obviously also bearing in mind that the market is different there, he's sort of trailblazing, and he was the first hire from an ESG perspective in Canada.

 He's great.
 So he's sort of leading on on that side in Canada.
-And then about so that was after I'd been here about when was that beginning of last year that happened.
+And then about.
+So that was after I'd been here about when was that beginning of last year that happened.
 And then I got really involved on the private market side, sort of middle of the year.

-And I really enjoyed that.
-Just sitting we we set up a private markets ESG committee last year, which pulled people from all over the business, from infrastructure, agriculture, and I really enjoyed that exposure.
+And I really enjoyed that just sitting.
+We've set up the Private Markets ESG committee last year, which pulled people from all over the business, from infrastructure, agriculture, and I really enjoyed that exposure.

 I think I've been in real estate for a really long time.
-I've kind of seen all the challenges, seen everything.
-So I was really keen to, yeah, just kind of get a feel for other asset classes because I think real estate's really far advanced just by comparison.
+I've kind of seen all the challenges seeing everything.
+So I was really keen to, yeah, just kind of get a feel for other asset classes because I think real estate's really far advanced despite comparisons in comparison.

-In comparison.
 Yeah.
-Like really far advanced from an ESG point of view.
+Like really far advanced.
+From an ESG point of view.

 Infrastructure is like close behind.
-But I'd say yeah, it's it's definitely real.
-Estate's leading leading the way.
-And so yeah, in April of this year, my role broadened to to sort of be head of sustainable investing for private markets.
-So that's really overseeing, our vision from a sustainable investing point of view, across the business, across private markets.
+But I'd say yeah it's it's definitely real estate's leading leading the way.
+And so yeah in April of this year my role broadened to to sort of be head of sustainable investing for private markets.
+So that's really overseeing our vision from a sustainable investing point of view across the business, across private markets.
+But I have underlying amazing resources on each of those asset classes who sit within those individual strategies and report to the heads of those strategies.

-But I have underlying amazing resources in each of those asset classes who sit within those individual strategies and report to the heads of those strategies.
-So in real estate, we've got, you know, real estate, Connect Canada and a real estate UK person infrastructure.
-We've got amazing people, agriculture, timber.
-And then yeah.
+So in real estate, we've got, you know, real estate, Canada and a real estate UK person infrastructure.
+We've got amazing people agriculture, timber and then.
+Yeah.
 And then I'm overseeing sort of private credits and things like that.

-So it's really important to have those underlying specialists, and I'm sure the need is going to grow for more people at some point.
-But yeah, my role is really to just bring collaborate.
-And because there's so much we can learn from each other, and, and we have so many amazing resources.
-I mean, I'll head of, responsible investment for fair at Q marks, which is one of the underlying businesses.

-She's gotten phenomenal experience, and, and has been in the space for nearly 30 years.
+So it's really important to have those underlying specialists.
+And I'm sure the need is going to grow for more people at some point.

+But yeah, my role is really to just bring collaboration because there's so much we can learn from each other and we have so many amazing resources.
+I mean, I'll head of responsible investment for fair Q marks, which is one of the underlying businesses.
+She's gotten phenomenal experience, and has been in the space for nearly 30 years.
 So, you know, I'm learning so much for her.

 So my role is really to bring about, you know, resource sharing, collaboration, alignment.
-How can we integrate?
-How can we, you know, use what we're doing in agriculture to support, you know, our decarbonization pathway in real estate from an offsetting point of view, using like soil carbon sequestration or something like that.
+How can we integrate, how can we, you know, use what we're doing in agriculture to support, you know, our decarbonization pathway in real estate from an offsetting point of view, using like soil carbon sequestration or something like that.
+So yeah, it's exciting and overwhelming.